Kavakuo/Deployer/README.md

 * Support for `reload` and `setup` script
     * `setup` is launched after cloning (only on first deployment)
     * `reload` is launched after pulling (for any other deployment)
+    * Both scripts take two arguments the current BranchName and the Host field from the HTTP request header
-* Option to auto deploy only releases
+* Option to auto deploy only releases.
-* Select which branches should auto deploy
+* Select which branches should auto deploy.
     * `config.py` file
-    * put a `disabled[-branchName]` file into your repo to disable auto deploy
+    * Put a `disabled[-branchName]` file into your repo to disable auto deploy.
 * Support for GitHub Push and Release Webhooks
     * `/github` API Endpoint
 * API to deploy manually